Skip to main content

 Retire couple laughing

-The Australian Parliament has officially passed the Payday Superannuation Legislation, marking a significant reform to the nation’s superannuation system.
-From 1 July 2026, all employers will be required to deposit their employees’ super into accounts within seven business days of payday.
+From 1 July 2026, employers will be required to deposit their employees’ SG into their Super Fund accounts within seven business days of payday.

 This reform replaces the current quarterly payment model and is designed to: